 The challenge is that students must keep talking continuously without stopping for the entire time in order to successfully complete the challenge.
 Don’t let students off too easily if they stop talking.
 Don’t jump in to ask a question right away, wait for 5-10 seconds.
 The student will usually start talking again.

 There is no “winner” to this activity.
-The challenge is more against yourself.
+The challenge is more against yourself to keep talking for the entire minute without stopping.

 Just a Minute: Student #2, 3, 4…